EXXETA/wordpress-plugin-donations/wp/README.md

 ### Run shop on your local machine

-* This project uses a custom docker WordPress image with predefined plugins, themes etc.
+* This project uses a custom docker WordPress container image with predefined plugins, themes etc.
 * Build the development container with `docker-compose build`
 * Open the directory of this README in cmd and run command `docker-compose up -d --remove-orphans`.
 Consider using `--force-recreate`